Domain Names By Topics Is a top Solution To The Phase Out Consumer Tracking Cookies

-Empire Builders is a digital media consulting firm and online ad agency that specializes in third-party cookie alternatives.
-We built our entire online advertising agency without data mining or surveilling online users with intrusive trackers.
-Our third-party cookie solutions simply consist of using product and service keyword rich hostnames (domain names) paired with topic-based website content like the one you are currently on now.
+Empire Builders is a digital media consulting firm and online ad agency that specializes in tracking cookie alternatives and taxonomy solutions.
+We built our entire online advertising agency without data mining or surveilling online users with intrusive website trackers.
+Our third-party cookie solutions simply consist of using product and service keyword rich hostnames (.co domain names) paired with topic-based website content like the one you are currently on now.

-From conception, our company felt we needed to create an online consumer experience that was free of intrusive surveillance advertising and tracking.
-Our third-party alternatives have been modeled and proven over a thirteen-year period using topic-based category specific keyword rich hostnames.
+From conception, our company felt we needed to create an online consumer experience that was free of intrusive surveillance advertising and internet tracking.
+Our tracking cookie alternatives have been modeled and proven over a thirteen-year period using topic-based category specific keyword rich topic-based domain names.
 Our third-party alternatives using this concept is so simple you will ask, why aren't marketing and advertising executives talking about it?
 We at Empire Builders believe they are in very exclusive circles.
-We believe that these executive insiders are attempting to corner topic-based API browsers, natural language generative AI technology and social media reforms by buying up as much topic-rich taxonomy keyword hostnames.
+We believe that these executive insiders are attempting to corner topic-based API browser signals, interest-based taxonomy advertising, natural language generative AI search results and trusted first party data collection through the acquisition of topic-rich taxonomy keyword hostnames (domain names).

 How are these executive insiders going to do this?
-The same way Empire Builders did, by using topic and interest based keyword rich hostnames like air conditioning repair, gastroenterologists, used vehicles, used auto parts, online ads, ppc ads, for hyper-targeted online advertising
+The same way Empire Builders did, by using topic and interest based keyword rich hostnames like: semis, lawns, air conditioning repair, rain gutter repair, gynecology, gastroenterologists, trial lawyer, assisted living facilities, used vehicles, used auto parts, necktie, lures and baits for hyper-targeted online advertising and SEO strategies.

-This small circle of industry insiders knows the above-mentioned strategy can't be carried out without owning high traffic product or service keyword domain names, furthermore they won't to reveal that .co domain names are a growing part of their online marketing and advertising strategy.
+This small circle of industry insiders know the above-mentioned keyword taxonomy strategy can't be carried out without owning high traffic product or service keyword domain names, furthermore they won't reveal that .co domain names are a growing part of their online marketing and advertising strategies.

 What are tracking cookies?